 I even purchased heavy cream which I usually substitute with skim milk.

-But, like many of my recipes, at some point, the recipe (me) go sideways.
+But, like many of my recipes, at some point, the recipe (me) goes sideways.
 This recipe was on point until the two cake pans went into the oven.
-Meaning, I used all the required ingredients and used no substitutions.
-Something went wrong in the oven.
+Meaning, I used all the required ingredients and used no substitutions, but something happened inside the oven.

 Coconut Cake Baking Time Issue